nofatenet/andy-personal-page/README.md

-# andy-personal-page
+# Andy's Personal Page
 It's all about me.
 Work in Progress.
-Always lerning new things.
+Always learning new things.

 A personal portfolio.
 Built without using any web frameworks, just vanilla JS, HTML and CSS.